buhrmi/buhrmi/README.md

 # Hi there

-I'm buhrmi, a totally legit web developer.
+I'm buhrmi, a totally legit web developer and bedroom DJ.

 Currently bootstrapping [Shitcoin Swap](https://www.shitcoinswap.com), my very own poop-branded trading platform.

-Besides that, I also do "regular" web development.
+## Work

 The projects below are all copyrighted by CDMN GmbH and their respective clients.

 ### 2023